Ultrasound guided biopsy

 Complete blood count: Platelet > 50000/mm3 (some institutions determine other values between 50000-100000/mm3) 1,3.

 Coagulation profile: Some studies showed that having a normal INR or prothrombin time is no reassurance that the patient will not bleed after the procedure2.

 - international normalized ratio (INR) ≤1.5 3

 - normal prothrombin time (PT), partial thromboplastin time (PTT)

 The contraindications must be considered individually in each case.
-Overall, the most important contraindication to percutaneous biopsies are:
+Overall, the most important contraindications to percutaneous biopsies are: